MatteoJoliveau/stories/content/unnamed/srd.md

 ## Traits and Qualities

 Traits in Unnamed are a framework for defining the abilities a character possesses.
 A Trait can be anything that describes an aspect of a character personality, profession, physical or mental characteristic, or even ethnicity.
 Unnamed doesn't have classes as seen in more traditional game systems, but instead uses Traits to compose them.
 This means that instead of defining a fixed set of classes, Unnamed provides the rules and logic to create any kind of class that can fit in the setting of an adventure.
 For the purpose of this document, we will often refer to the classic fantasy genre classes, such as barbarian, wizard, or paladin, but the game mechanics defined in this section can apply to every kind of setting.
+We often refer to classes as "Archetypes".
 For example, a sci-fi adventure could implement a Star Captain archetype by defining the *Captain* Trait.
 Combining them with other similar but complementary Traits, such as *Ex Soldier* and *Calculating Mind*, would make for a great veteran captain, hardened by many battles and ready to challenge the vastness of space.
 Note that all the Traits cited in this document are just used as examples.
 GMs, players, and adventure designers are encouraged to come up with their own interesting Traits.

-A character can have many Traits, starting with two and increasing their number as they gain more levels, up to a maximum of five Traits.
+A character can have many Traits, starting with two and adding more as they gain more levels, up to a maximum of five Traits.
 Each Trait is defined by a set of *Qualities*, a short expression that describes something about that Trait.
 Traits start with three Qualities, and new ones can be added when a character levels up, to a maximum of 6 Qualities per Trait.
 When a roll is called, the character can add all the Qualities that make sense for the action or save being rolled.
 Each Quality chosen adds `1` to the roll.

 Let's pretend that we're making a rogue, a skilled thief used to survive in the slums and capable of breaking in undetected.
 We'll use the [Standard Array](#standard-array) method and come up with the following ability scores: